Drakkar-Software/OctoBot-Docs/Webhooks/TradingView-webhook.md

         SYMBOL={{ticker}}
         SIGNAL=BUY

-    if it\'s a buy signal
+    if it's a buy signal

 OR